-The edge is focused on bringing computing as close to the data source as possible.
-The edge means running fewer processes in cloud and enterprise systems and moving them closer to the devices generating data, such as a standalone computer, an IoT device, or an edge server.
-Localizing computing minimizes the amount of long-distance communication between a client and server, thus transforming the way data is handled, processed, and delivered.
+The edge brings computing as close to the data source as possible.
+Industrial edge computing is connecting all assets used in manufacturing, oil and gas, energy, or transportation and processing that data locally.
+Running fewer processes in cloud and enterprise systems and moving them closer to the devices generating data transforms the way data is handled, processed, and delivered for immediate business benefits.

 The vast importance of the edge is beginning to come to light as more industrial use cases are enabled.
-The edge powers preventative maintenance, condition based monitoring, OEE, vision systems, quality improvements and more.
-Edge data can also power more advanced use cases like artificial intelligence and machine learning in the cloud.
-The intelligent edge is powering significant operations and process improvements.
+Industrial edge computing powers preventative maintenance, asset condition monitoring, OEE, vision systems, quality improvements and more.
+Edge data also powers more advanced use cases like artificial intelligence and machine learning in the cloud.

 Many companies are either sending all of their data to the cloud or keeping it at the edge, they don’t know how to effectively do both.
 Edge and cloud technologies need to work together.
 As companies continue to embrace digital transformation, Industry 4.0, Smart Manufacturing, and all of the advanced use cases those initiatives bring with them, they will recognize the importance of the edge and the cloud working in harmony to drive intelligent business decisions.